How the Host Responds to the Invading Virus

 Learn more about Unmasking Respiratory Viruses: The Basics of Respiratory Viral Interactions (online CE course)

 Neutrophils are the first cells to arrive.
-They are able to ingest the virions and destroy them.
+They can ingest the virions and destroy them.
 Next, macrophages will come and clean up the neutrophil damage.
-Lymphocytes (Natural Killer cells) will work on killing cells that have already become infected with the virus.
-Some Influenza strains have adapted to avoid being detected by these lymphocytes.
+Lymphocytes (Natural Killer cells) will work on killing cells already infected with the virus.
+Some influenza strains have adapted to avoid being detected by these lymphocytes.

 It is important to note that these immune responses frequently damage pulmonary structures.